VII-77/Levqor-9.0/replit.md

-# Levqor X 9.0 — V18.0 Self-Running Workflow Engine Edition
+# Levqor X 9.0 — V22.0 Visual Editor + Scaling Edition

 ## Overview

 Levqor X is a comprehensive data backup and retention management platform offering Done-For-You (DFY) service tiers.
 It features a Python Flask backend API, a Next.js frontend, a PostgreSQL database, and integrates with Stripe for billing.
 The platform is configured for production, including live Stripe credentials and automatic Vercel deployments.
-Key capabilities include a 4-layer autonomous operator system, multilingual AI with GPT-4o-mini integration, global internationalization supporting 40 languages, comprehensive legal/compliance infrastructure, stabilized authentication, Living Canvas brain visualization, improved dashboard UX, and a **self-running workflow execution engine** with AI-powered builder, approval system, scheduling, and analytics.
+Key capabilities include a 4-layer autonomous operator system, multilingual AI with GPT-4o-mini integration, global internationalization supporting 40 languages, comprehensive legal/compliance infrastructure, stabilized authentication, Living Canvas brain visualization, improved dashboard UX, a **self-running workflow execution engine** with AI-powered builder, approval system, scheduling, and analytics, **25+ workflow templates**, a **visual workflow editor with drag-and-drop**, and **comprehensive scaling documentation**.
 The project's ambition is to provide robust, scalable, and globally accessible data management solutions with complete automation core.

 ## Recent Changes (November 25, 2025)